petercai/notes/eclipse/GEF/Graphical Editing Framework.md

 **createChild**() accesses the editor’s **EditPartFactory** object.
 Just as our **ModelFactory** created Model classes according to templates, our **PartFactory** creates **EditParts** according to their Models.
 The interface specifies only one method, **createEditPart**()

 ## Creating Commands with EditPolicy objects

+### EditPolicy
+Multiple **EditPolicies** can be associated with each **EditPart** to translate requests into commands.
+If multiple **EditPolicies** return a command for the same request, then those commands are chained together and performed or reversed as a unit.
+### Commands
+Commands returned by **EditPolicy** methods contain the information required to make some application state change.
+Each **command** knows if the operation can be safely executed given the current model state and can undo and redo that operation.
+It is good practice to implement commands as small operations and compose more complex commands by chaining together many simple commands.
+Finally, it is important to note that although GEF commands and Eclipse commands are related concepts, they are implemented as completely separate class hierarchies.

 Let’s say that you has a **ChangeColorCommand**, and you want this Command to execute whenever the component receives a **DirectEditRequest**.
 For another component, you want the **ChangeShapeCommand** to be executed for this **Request**.
 Clearly, you need to modify the **EditPart** classes of these components, since these are the objects that receive **Requests**.
 But how do you make this distinction?
 The answer involves **EditPolicys**, which make it possible for **EditParts** to control how **Commands** are created in response to **Requests**.
 ### The getCommand() method
 Just as **execute**() makes **Command** operation possible, the **getCommand**() method